 Funding of Specific Society Projects.
 Investments in socially-responsible equities and fixed-income assets should be made to maximize the positive social impact of the Society’s reserves.
 Such investments should seek to ameliorate existing social problems such as improving the quality of life among the economically and/or socially disadvantaged.

-The purpose of investments in socially-responsible mutual funds is to earn high inflation-adjusted total rates of return, to provide both long-term capital appreciation and current income in order to fund the Society’s on-going commitment to such efforts as the Racial/Ethnic Minority Graduate Scholarship, C. Wright Mills Award, Lee Founders Award, etc. In keeping with this purpose, investment should be made in balanced socially-responsible mutual funds that include holdings in both stocks and bonds.
-Generally, investment in growth socially-responsible mutual funds that give primacy to capital appreciation should be limited due to their higher level of risk.
+The purpose of investments in socially-responsible mutual funds is to earn high inflation-adjusted total rates of return, to provide both long-term capital appreciation and current income in order to fund the Society’s on-going commitment to such efforts as the Racial/Ethnic Minority Graduate Scholarship, C. Wright Mills Award, Thomas C. Hood Social Action Award, etc. In keeping with this purpose, investments should be made in balanced socially-responsible mutual funds that include holdings in both stocks and bonds.
+Generally, investments in growth socially-responsible mutual funds that give primacy to capital appreciation should be limited due to their higher level of risk.
 Acceptable socially-responsible mutual funds will include holdings in equities with high liquidity and/or investment-grade bonds.